Cable television headend: Market Center Headend

 In some large nationwide cable systems, a sort of median point between a large super headend and local hub exists and is known as a market center headend or region headend.
 Typically a market center headend receives its national video content from the super headend, then forwards that alongside local ad splicing and local channels to local hubs.
-Market center headends are regularly manned while hubs are not. (outside of normal maintenance and servicing) A main benefit of a market center headend is it can give more attention to local service and details than a nationwide super headend could.
+Market center headends are regularly staffed while hubs are not (outside of normal maintenance and servicing).
+A main benefit of a market center headend is it can give more attention to local service and details than a nationwide super headend could.
 For example, a market center headend allows for engineers to pull local video feeds such as public access channels and local channels for viewing and analyzation of video quality defects when such an issue may not be immediately noticed locally.
 Another benefit is the quick action of channel blackouts in certain areas during times of carriage contract disputes with broadcasters.
 Market center headends can service hubs in a large city, an entire state or even multiple states.